Hermann-web/blog/docs/blog/posts/programming-languages/python/integrating-requirements-with-poetry.md

 # Integrating Requirements.txt with Poetry

 Managing dependencies is a crucial aspect of any software project.
-Whether you're starting a new project or inheriting an existing one, handling dependencies effectively can greatly impact your workflow.
-Often, projects utilize a `requirements.txt` file to specify their dependencies, but when it comes to Python projects, integrating these dependencies seamlessly with a package manager like Poetry can streamline the process.
+Whether you're starting a new project or inheriting an existing one, [handling dependencies](./package-managers-in-python.md) effectively can greatly impact your workflow.
+Often, projects utilize a `requirements.txt` file to specify their dependencies, but when it comes to Python projects, integrating these dependencies seamlessly with a package manager like [Poetry](./poetry-in-practise.md) can streamline the process.

-So, when working with Poetry, you might need to integrate your existing `requirements.txt` file into your project.
+So, when working with Poetry, you might need to integrate your existing `requirements.txt` file into your project so you can improve reusability and [publishing](./publishing-python-project-poetry.md).
 This document outlines how to achieve that efficiently.

 <!-- more -->